 Infrared technology is one of the most efficient forms of heat technology.
 Compared to conventional methods such as air drying, no direct contact is required.
 An infrared paint dryer lamp can be placed at a fair distance away from the desired target and yet still achieve maximum results.
 Infrared lamps offer a high drying rate and are extremely accurate, presenting you with options to precisely adjust the target zone, all while ensuring you directly heat up the surface area and not the surrounding area.

 Due to the technology’s success at achieving high overall efficiency, infrared paint dryer lamps consume less energy and are a fantastic option for the environment.
 This also means that as a user your productivity levels will increase while you’re energy costs will decrease, proving infrared lamps to be a worthwhile long-term investment.

 Air Drying Methods Can Take Hours to Complete

 Air drying can be defined as the process of drying fully during exposure to air at normal temperatures.
 One of the most frustrating aspects of air-drying tools is that they can take hours to finalise paint curing tasks.
 This is in comparison to infrared technology which, with its powerful heat radiation, can take just minutes to finish the same job.

 Not only can air drying take hours, but compared to infrared, it isn’t as good for the environment and won’t see you benefit from an effective decrease in your energy costs.
 There are several factors which can negatively decrease the efficiency and quality of your work while using an air-dry method, such as humidity, poor air movement, boundary layers and heat quality.

-At InfraTech we are proud to deliver highly effective and efficient infrared paint curing lamps for use in the auto body industry.
+At InfraTech we are proud to deliver highly effective and efficient infrared paint dryer lamps for use in the auto body industry and beyond.
 To learn more about the lamps that we have available, check out our product range.
 Like us on Facebook and follow us on Twitter to be the first to hear about more news.